 But then, you have us. those who research and practice.
 The ones who want to step out of our comfort zones, hone our skills, and be the best of the best.
 You want to be the one that steps into a room where someone says “I know that person and they are a friggin’ wizard.”

 If you’ve come to understand this about yourself and are still only working with spores.
 It is time to step it up.
 You can isolate strains with spores but you have to get used to working with agar and Petri dishes.
 If you haven’t already check out my blog titled “Liquid Cultures vs Agar Dishes“.
 If you are still working with syringes and aren’t comfortable with the next level yet then know what kind of liquid culture you are getting.

 In my opinion, a true liquid culture will always be an isolated strain.
 When you order a mushroom culture in a petri dish or slant it’s always isolated.
 Why can’t the same be said for liquid cultures?
 I mentioned high-quality liquid cultures earlier.
-Low quality liquid cultures are a nutrient-rich liquid that is used to germinate spores.
-This multispore germination is then loaded into syringes and are sold to people looking for cultures.
+Low-quality liquid cultures are nutrient-rich liquid that is used to germinate spores.
+This multispore germination is then loaded into syringes and sold to people looking for cultures.

 This can be very confusing because it’s called a liquid culture.
 When really it’s multispore which creates a liquid culture with a lot of strains inhabiting the same area.
 Competition is guaranteed.